 All used Rover Doors listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for Rover are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for Rover from premium breaker yards from across the UK.

 Rover car doors are used by the driver and passengers, sitting in the front or back seats, to enter and exit the car.

 A standard car door usually opens outwards and is normally mounted to the frame of the car with hinges which are fixed to the car with either bolts or pins.
 Rover car doors are fitted with a section of glass, which makes up the car window.

 Most manufacturers of modern cars favour aluminium for parts such as car doors, because it is strong, durable and rustproof while being lightweight.
 Car doors can also be made of steel and strong plastics.
 The interior of a car door, referred to as the car door card, will usually consist of a strong plastic cover lined with various materials such as leather or vinyl to compliment the rest of the interior design.
 In addition to being aesthetically pleasing, the car door card houses controls for electric windows and the locking mechanism.

 Whether the Rover door has been damaged, not working properly, needs replacing due to general wear and tear, or you’re simply renovating your car, it’s important when replacing any door to make sure you purchase a door that is compatible with the make, model, and year of your car.

 - The Rover P8 has some really obvious inspirations.
 The front bumper is clearly a Pontiac and the side profile is eerily similar to the Opel Rekord.
 The plan was to keep the P8 shorter than their previous Rover 2000, but it ended up being longer.